This report presents an analysis of the impact of climate change on the frequency of conflict in the U.S. Central Command area of responsibility.

 Nov 29, 2023

-Mark Toukan is an Associate Political Scientist at the RAND Corporation.
-Prior to joining RAND he was a postdoctoral fellow in the Penn Identity and Conflict Lab at the University of Pennsylvania, where he studied the stability of powersharing arrangements after civil wars.
-He received a Ph.D. from the University of Wisconsin-Madison in Political Science, a M.A. in International Relations from the University of Chicago, and a B.A. in Middle Eastern Studies and French from the Ohio State University.
-His research interests include strategic competition, proxy warfare, conflict management and the dynamics of conflict escalation, conflict forecasting, and Middle Eastern security issues.
-His recent work includes projects on defense modeling and simulation, acquisition, military training, alliance dynamics, and topics in network analysis.
+Mark Toukan is an associate political scientist at RAND and a professor of policy analysis at the Pardee RAND Graduate School.
+Prior to joining RAND he was a postdoctoral fellow in the Penn Identity and Conflict Lab at the University of Pennsylvania.
+He received a Ph.D. from the University of Wisconsin-Madison in Political Science, an M.A. in International Relations from the University of Chicago, and a B.A. in Middle Eastern Studies and French from the Ohio State University.
+His recent work focuses on defense modeling and simulation, military training, technology assessment, conflict forecasting, and Middle Eastern security.
+He has previously worked on alliance dynamics and security cooperation, proxy warfare, conflict management, and topics in network analysis.